 ICSI stands for intracytoplasmic sperm injection.
 ICSI may be used as part of an IVF treatment.
-In normal IVF, many sperms are placed together with an egg, in the hope that one of the sperm will enter and fertilize the egg.
+In normal IVF cycle, many sperms are placed together with an egg, in the hope that one of the sperm will enter and fertilize the egg.
 With ICSI, the embryologist takes a single sperm and injects it directly into an egg.
 For this, a specialized ICSI machine is used.
-ICSI helps to improve fertilization rates when semen parameters are compromised and the chances of fertilization are reduced.
+ICSI helps to improve fertilization rates when semen parameters are compromised and the chances of fertilization, otherwise are reduced.

 Why is ICSI Done?

 ICSI is typically used in cases of severe male infertility, including:

 Very low sperm count (also known as oligospermia)